Chart Color Schemes

 Stuart Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Stuart Park, with very low prevalence of common health conditions across all age groups.
-Private health cover rate is exceptionally high at approximately 62% of the total population (2,760 people), compared to the national average of 55.3%.
+The rate of private health cover is exceptionally high at approximately 62% of the total population (2,760 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are mental health issues and asthma, affecting 5.9 and 5.7% of residents respectively.
-80.5% of residents declare themselves completely clear of medical ailments, compared to 79.9% across Greater Darwin.
-Stuart Park has 9.3% of residents aged 65 and over (413 people), lower than the 11.0% in Greater Darwin.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 5.9 and 5.7% of residents respectively.
+A total of 80.5% of residents declare themselves completely clear of medical ailments, compared to 79.9% across Greater Darwin.
+Stuart Park has 9.3% of residents aged 65 and over (413 people), which is lower than the 11.0% in Greater Darwin.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health